kristjanjansen/cusco/readme.md

 ```

 It feels almost too much code for a controller.
 Lets try to move more complex and/or repeating parts away.
-Meet **Composers**:
+Meet...

 #### 5. Composers